Transcript #374: Climbing the Python Web Mountain

 10:45 And for this one, it focuses on developer productivity above all else with production speed of close seconds.

-10:51 So type hints up and down the stack front end, back end database, trivially easy client server communication.
+10:51 So type hints up and down the stack, front-end, back-end database.

 11:07 It comes, this is kind of cool.